-Arabic Vibrations - For the first time in his career, Fawzy Al-Aiedy pays tribute to arabic songs from Orient and Maghreb, spicing them with his own melodies.
+Arabic Vibrations - For the first time in his career, Fawzy Al-Aiedy pays tribute to traditional arabic songs from Orient (Irak, Lebanon, Jordan, Egypt) and Maghreb (Marocco, Tunisia, Algeria), spicing them with his own melodies.
 Through Ishtar Connection, traditional songs, modes and rhythms match with electronic sounds and beats.

 Fawzy Al-Aiedy |

 Amin Al-Aiedy | Bass guitar and arrangements